nstranquist/umsl-hack-2021/README.md

 2. cd into the repository in your terminal / command prompt / shell

 3. If you haven't already done this, create a virtual enviornment with python's `venv` library:
-  `python3 -m venv venv`
+  `python -m venv venv`

 4. Activate the venv: `. venv/bin/activate`

-5. Install dependencies, if you haven't done so already: `pip install flask`
+5. Install dependencies, if you haven't done so already:
+  `pip install flask sklearn nltk`

-6. Tell flask the app name, if you haven't already: `export FLASK_APP=[name]`
+6. Tell flask the app name, if you haven't already: `export FLASK_APP=[name]`, where `name` for this project is `webapp.py`

 7. Run the flask app: `flask run`